 Here are the preliminary technologies we use to learn more about a potential

 - Diagnostic mammography: Done the same way as screening mammography, the

 diagnostic mammogram provides more thorough images of the area of concern.

-Ultrasound: This painless, non-invasive form of imaging uses sound waves to produce
+- Ultrasound: This painless, non-invasive form of imaging uses sound waves

-Breast MRI: Often used to evaluate a lump or other breast abnormality,
+- Breast MRI: Often used to evaluate a lump or other breast abnormality,

-breast MRI

-uses magnetic imaging to determine the actual size of a lesion or tumor
+breast MRI uses magnetic imaging to determine the actual size of a lesion

-and to determine whether any other abnormalities are present in the breast.
+or tumor and to determine whether any other abnormalities are present